Unnao: Police register murder case, no apparent injury marks on girls found dead | Law-Order

 In a Facebook post, she said: ''The Unnao incident is heart-wrenching.
 Hearing out the family and providing immediate medical help to the third victim is very important for investigation and justice.''
 BSP chief Mayawati expressed condolences to the affected family, describing the incident as ''very serious and sad''.

-Samajwadi Party supremo Akhilesh Yadav termed it shocking and a ''shame on humanity'', and demanded strict punishment for the guilty.
+Samajwadi Party supremo Akhilesh Yadav described it as shocking and a ''shame on humanity'', and demanded strict punishment for the culprits.

-''It seems that the chief minister didnt' care about law and order in the state.
+''It seems that the chief minister did not care about law and order in the state.
 The state has become insecure for women due to the BJP,'' Yadav said in a statement.

 He said the Adityanath government had ''failed'' to check the atrocities on women.

-''The BJP government did not have any policy for women security.
+''The BJP government does not have any policy for women security.
 BJP ideology ignores women interests.
 UP has become 'Hatya Pradesh' (murder state) in the present regime,'' Yadav added.

-Taking suo-motu cognisance, the Uttar Pradesh Human Rights Commission sought a report from the SP within two weeks, commission member K P Singh said.
+Taking suo-motu cognisance, the Uttar Pradesh Human Rights Commission sought a report from the SP within two weeks, panel member K P Singh said.

+Bhim Army chief Chandra Shekhar Aazad demanded that a post-mortem be conducted by a medical board of AIIMS Delhi and the third girl be shift there for treatment.

-A Samajwadi Party spokesperson said a delegation would visit Unnao on Saturday to meet the family members.
+A Samajwadi Party spokesperson said a delegation would visit Unnao on Saturday to meet the family members of the victims.

-The party's MLC, Sunil Singh Yadav, who is from Unnao, alleged that police was trying to hush up the case and sought a probe by an independent agency.
+Party MLC Sunil Singh Yadav, who is from Unnao, alleged that police are trying to hush up the case and sought a probe by an independent agency.

 Congress legislature party leader Aradhana Misra also demanded a judicial inquiry.
 PTI CORR/SAB/ABN SMN ASHHMB